-A group of SEAL's are sent to investigate, using a newly developed deep sea research platform as base of operations, with the two scientists who developed it tagging along.
+A group of Navy SEALs are sent to investigate, using a newly developed deep-sea research platform as base of operations, with the two scientists who developed it tagging along.
 The underwater scenes are good, and it has some interesting thoughts on futuristic diving.
 The film’s quality is the way it revolves around man’s fascination with the deep water, something any diver can relate to.

 Finding Nemo (2003)

 OK, so maybe the divers are actually the bad guys here, but it’s still a great underwater film.
 And where many dive films focus on the danger of being underwater.
 Finding Nemo is one of those films that’ll make non-divers want to go in the water and not stay dry forever.

 The people at Pixar spent months at aquariums studying various fish species to figure out the best character to superimpose on each.
 The result is nothing short of magical, from the paranoid clownfish Marvin to the 12-stepping great white shark Bruce (named for the prop shark from Spielberg’s “Jaws”) and to the feisty crabs.
 Watch this film, and you’ll never be able to look at marine life the same again.
 And the feel-good element is not to be ignored.